Google’s “Mayday” Update

-There’s really nothing more that businesses like than statistics.
-Business is a numbers game, after all, and Twitter has long been privy to this.
+There’s nothing more that businesses like than statistics.
+Marketing is a numbers game, after all, and Twitter has long been privy to this.
 So it wasn’t surprising that this year Twitter launched an analytics and an advertising platform.
-An added bonus: the analytics platform is FREE!!
+A bonus: the analytics platform is FREE!!
 Twitter analytics tracks followers’ locations (both in the United States and Globally), their gender, and the percentage of followers engaged/disengaged in Twitter.
 They even provide you with a graph that breaks down the time of day that you tweet and the time of day you get retweeted.

 Location Based Social Media

-Location Based Social Media sites have really taken on a steady stride this year.
-From sites like Loopt that allows users the ability to, “Find out who’s around, what to do, and where to go.”
-To business friendly Foursquare, that allow companies the chance to market to a local clientele.
+Location Based Social Media sites have taken on a steady stride this year.
+From places like Loopt that allows users the ability to, “Find out who’s around, what to do, and where to go.”
+To business-friendly Foursquare, that allows companies the chance to market to a local clientele.
 And for the foodies in your life direct them over to Foodspotting, a site that’ll display all of the eating destinations in your area with reviews and pictures to boot!
-Location based sites are really hitting the spot with the modern-day consumers’ urge to know what’s going on at all times.
+Location-based sites are hitting the spot with the modern-day consumers’ urge to know what’s going on at all times.
 And with sales of cell phones and portable miniature laptops on the rise, Location Based sites have nowhere to go but up.

 Mobile Search Engine Optimization